 Potential applications of interest include wireless data centers, kiosk downloading, wireless intra-device communication and wireless backhauling and fronthauling.

-Prospective opportunities to develop further amendments in the THz frequency range are evaluated in the Technical Advisory Group THz, which replaced the IG THz in 2018.
+Prospective opportunities to develop further amendments in the THz frequency range are evaluated in the THz Standing Committee, which replaced the IG THz in 2018.

 Summary